nditech/NDIplatforms/docs/maintenance.md

 Adding or changing patches or libraries, adding new modules or themes, and other such modifications can also cause build failures.
-Running a test build is as simple as running drush make on the new lockfile:
+Running a test build is as simple as running:

+    :::console
-    $ drush7 make /tmp/make.lock test_demtools
+    $ make demtools/dkan-test
+    Beginning to build makefiles/demtools/dkan/lock.yml.           [ok]
+    drupal-7.43 downloaded.                                        [ok]
+    [...]

+Each DemTools platform (demtools/dkan, demtools/civicrm, etc.) have such a test command defined (although it may not show up in the `make list` output).

+Note that running such a test will re-compile any relevant lockfiles whose sources have changed.

 Finalize the new lockfile
 -------------------------

-Once all changes and warnings are resolved or accepted, and documented, we copy the temporary lockfile over the existing one in our repo:

-    $ cp /tmp/make.lock locks/ndi-polls.lock

-Then commit these changes into git:
+Once any changes or updates are done, we can then commit these changes into git:

+    :::console
-    $ git commit -am"Update NDI's common platform."
+    $ git commit -am"Update DemTools platforms."

-It may also be useful to include the output of "drush make-diff" in the commit message.